-There is an incredible flurry of private equity corporations buying veterinary practices across all species.
+There is an incredible flurry of private equity corporations buying vet practices across all states.
 Every day there seems to be a press release that another practice has been sold to a corporate aggregator of practices.
 The purchase amounts seem to be exceptionally high and many veterinary practice owners wonder if they should jump in and be part of the free for all of the seemingly high valuations placed on practices.
 The reality is that the high numbers they throw around seem lucrative don’t necessarily lead to a pot of gold.
 In fact, we argue that unless you are needing to sell in the very near future because you are ready to retire or just want out and don’t have anyone to buy your practice selling now to private equity amounts to selling your practice at a discount.

 One of the ways that private equity companies make a lot of money is to follow the time-honoured formula of buying at a low price and selling high.
 One of the common ways they do this is to buy individual practices at a multiple of EBITDA that is in the mid to high single digits.
 EBITDA stands for earnings before interest taxes depreciation and amortization.
 In affect they are buying the future cash flows of a business.
 When they have accumulated enough practices into a single group that combined multiple will often be double the initial purchase price.
 For example, if they buy a practice with an EBITDA of $300,000, they may pay 6 times EBITDA, but when they sell to another larger private equity group, they will sell the combined value at 12 times the EBITDA multiple.
 The higher valuation is related to decrease risk because ensuring cash flow is less risky across many practices than just one or two.